quotidian-ennui/quotidian-ennui.github.io/_posts/2025-05-15-ip-history.markdown

 }
 ```

-In reality the only bash function that's interesting is `action_check` (and it's execution chain); I know that the IP address history will be marginally broken if I'm in the office (but I'm generally a remote worker), and if they start tunnelling all traffic via the VPN (if they started doing that, then I wouldn't have to whitelist my IP address).
+In reality the only bash function that's interesting is `action_check` (and its execution chain); I know that the IP address history will be marginally broken if I'm in the office (but I'm generally a remote worker), and if they start tunnelling all traffic via the VPN (if they started doing that, then I wouldn't have to whitelist my IP address).